Locker Rooms and Lockers

 - Items and activities prohibited on the track:

-- Due to the risk of injury no dumbbells or barbells allowed while walking/running on the indoor track.
+- Due to the risk of injury dumbbells, medicine balls, free weight plates or barbells are not allowed while walking/running/doing lunges in the lanes of the track.

-- Watching first-floor activity from the track (Exceptions may be made in advance for special events).
+- Watching first-floor activity from the track (Exceptions may be made in advance for special internal events).